Alexturner2000/Network-Engineering-Vault/02 - Work in progress/PoE.md

 It runs using [[DC]] power (commonly 48V).

 ### Active PoE
-When connected to an end device, PoE determins the power compatibiltiy and comunitcate with the device to determin the correct amount of power to transmit.
+When connected to an end device, PoE determines the power compatibility and communicate with the device to determine the correct amount of power to transmit.

 ### Passive PoE
 Sends a constant power to the end device without any sort of negotiation